ajitpal/markdown-converter-ui/README.md

 ## 🙏 Acknowledgments

-- [Microsoft MarkItDown](https://github.com/microsoft/markitdown/) for the conversion library
+- [Microsoft MarkItDown](https://github.com/microsoft/markitdown/) for the powerful conversion library that makes documents LLM-ready
 - Streamlit for the web application framework
+- The AI and LLM community for inspiring tools that bridge the gap between traditional documents and AI-ready content

 ## 📸 Screenshots